morphy76/g-fe-server/README.md

 Hence this module can provide request or application scoped entities building from the related context which provides the FEServer.

-As a best practice, it should be created as a request scoped module, see the example module (TODO).
+As a best practice, it should be created as a request scoped module, see the example module (*).

+A special module is the `internal/aiw` package prividing facilities and models to bind AIW platform services.

 ### React application